angarsky/diveintopython/learn/variables/list/convert.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/variables/list/convert

 In Python, it's common to convert data to and from lists, as lists are a versatile data structure that can hold multiple items of varying data types.
 In some cases we need to change the type of data stored in a list.
 Let's review the most common cases of conversion.

 ## List to String Conversion in Python